Sana (river): Lower Sana

-The Sana then turns sharply under an angle of almost 90 degrees and heads west toward its final destination in Novi Grad, where it empties into the Una river as its most important and largest tributary.
-From Sanski Most, through Prijedor, to its confluence with the Una in Bosanski Novi, average drop is 41.21 m.
+The Sana then turns sharply under an angle of almost 90 degrees and heads west.
+Near Blagaj Japra and Blagaj Rijeka, it receives the Japra from the left.
+In its final destination in Novi Grad, the Sana empties into the Una river as its most important and largest tributary.
+From Sanski Most, through Prijedor, to its confluence with the Una in Bosanski Novi, the average drop is 41.21 m.
 Between Prijedor and Novi Grad, the river also serves as a natural border between the two subregions, Potkozarje and Podgrmeč.
 In this section the Sana is characteristically lowland river.

 Before the war in Bosnia and Herzegovina, a paper mill "Celpak" in Prijedor was draining wastewater into the Sana, just downstream from the town, so that the further flow of the river was considered polluted.
 From the outset of the war, and after the war to this day, the factory has been shut down and the discharge of wastewater is reduced to significantly smaller scale.
 At the center of Novi Grad the Sana reaches the Una river.